channelaccess/ca/README.md

 ## Context

 In order to create channels a Context must first be created.
 The context acts as a channel container.
-When the context is closed also all channels created with that context will be automatically closed.
+When the context is closed, all the channels created with that context will also be automatically closed.

 This is how to create a context: